wacfeld/UKML/README.md

 ## Usage

 All changes are applied universally.
-Therefore to play the new difficulty, simply select Brutal difficulty with the mod installed.
+Therefore to play the new difficulty, simply select Brutal difficulty with the mod enabled.
 Of course, you can play the mod on lower difficulties as well, if you want to experience the behavioural changes without the ludicrous speed.

 ## Current features